 The disturbing thoughts are the obsessions whilst the behaviours are the compulsions.
 Examples of OCD repetitively washing of hands, walking in a specific order, being obsessed with symmetry and order, obsessing over issues concerning hygiene and cleaning and checking.
 CBT has the best proven track record to help people with OCD and in severe cases, SSRIs are also very helpful.
 Going along with the compulsions is a bad idea as it keeps the OCD alive.
 Online CBT therapy is a great idea for OCD.

 Panic disorders are primarily felt as physical and makes people believe that they are having a heart attack.
 Symptoms will include fast breathing, pain in the chest accompanied with fast palpitations.
 These symptoms often get people to the ER, only to be sent home with a Benzodiazepam to get short term relief from anxiety.

-Clicking on the image below will get you to an AMAZING program that has already helped over half a million people completely get rid of their panic!
+Clicking on the image below will get you to an AMAZING program that has already helped over half a million people completely get rid of their panic by anxiety courses!

 This form of anxiety disorder occurs when something of a negative nature has happened.
 This event has to have been extremely scary to the point whereby it would be called a traumatic event.
 Whilst normally we would expect that time would heal and make you feel less intense about it whilst remembering the event (at least after a while), in PTSD that type of processing doesn’t happen automatically and people are ‘stuck’, as if the event had just occurred.